 10 Blogs Every Humanitarian Should FollowOn October 14, 2019 by Ann Brown

-Today is World Humanitarian Day, designated in 2009 by the U.N. to increase public awareness about humanitarian assistance activities worldwide.
+Today is World Humanitarian Day, designated in 2009 by the U.N. to increase public awareness about humanitarian assistance activities worldwide and the day of writing.

-The day also honors those who have lost their lives in humanitarian service: the 19th of August was chosen because it marks the anniversary of the truck bomb attack which destroyed UN headquarters in Baghdad in 2003, killing 22 people.
+As for World Humanitarian Day, this day honors those who have lost their lives in humanitarian service: the 19th of August was chosen because it marks the anniversary of the truck bomb attack which destroyed UN headquarters in Baghdad in 2003, killing 22 people.

 In her piece for the U.N.
 Dispatch, Navi Pillay, the U.N.
 High Commissioner for Human Rights, wrote, “Humanitarian work and human rights are inextricably entwined.
 It is very often abuse of human rights that causes humanitarian crises in the first place.